mitogen-hq/mitogen/docs/howitworks.rst

-Since the bootstrap consists of the :py:mod:`mitogen.core` source code, and this code is loaded by Python by way of its main script (``__main__`` module), initially the module layout in the slave will be incorrect.
+Since the bootstrap consists of the :py:mod:`mitogen.core` source code, and this code is loaded by Python by way of its main script (``__main__`` module), initially the module layout in the child will be incorrect.

 The first step taken after bootstrap is to rearrange :py:data:`sys.modules` slightly so that :py:mod:`mitogen.core` appears in the correct location, and all